nuprl/gradual-typing-performance/benchmarks/take5/README.md

+take5
+===

+Changes
+- Fixed num players & num iterations for benchmark
+- The `both` folder has type definitions and 1 adaptor.
+  The typedefs are there because some rely on the adaptor.

+# ORIGINAL README BELOW

-# A Object-Oriented Implementation of "Take 5"
+## A Object-Oriented Implementation of "Take 5"

 Files